-Soil plays a vital role in sustaining human welfare and assuring future agricultural productivity and environmental stability.
-Soil Science provides us with a valuable understanding of the physical, chemical, and biological properties and processes essential to such a complex ecosystem.
+Soils sustain life, playing a vital role in sustaining human welfare and assuring future agricultural productivity and environmental stability.
+The study of soil as a science has provided us with a basic understanding of the physical, chemical, and biological properties and processes essential to our complex ecosystem.